 Early History of the Bifith family

-Another 149 words (11 lines of text) are included under the topic Early Bifith History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bifith research.
+Another 75 words (5 lines of text) are included under the topic Early Bifith History in all our PDF Extended History products and printed products wherever possible.

 Bifith Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Bifith has been spelled many different ways, including Biford, Biforde, Byford, Byforde, Bifford, Byfford, Biffard, Biffort, Byfford and many more.